-This will help you understand more on what does blacklisted mean and why your iPhone got blacklisted in the first place.
+This will help you understand more on what does blacklisted mean and why your iPhone is blacklisted in the first place.
 The most common reason is either the iPhone is reported lost or stolen.

 It may feel that it’s the end of the world.
 Don’t worry because someone out there had gone through what you’re feeling right now.

 How do I know if the iPhone is Stolen or Lost?